 Data center electrical distribution equipment is the backbone of the data center, as it provides the power to all of its IT equipment and supporting infrastructure.
 Many existing data centers rely on power distribution architecture that was developed for previous generations of IT equipment, often exceeding 10 years in age and typically consisting of power cabling, transformers, panelboards, power distribution units (PDUs) and automatic transfer switches (ATS), etc.

-Today’s electrical distribution designs are rapidly evolving, driven by needs such as increasing power densities, energy-efficiency, flexibility, and the benefits of minimizing maintenance while retaining reliability.
-Dramatic changes, such as DC distribution systems, have been explored, but there are some practical and affordable options to significantly improve a vintage data center.
+Today’s electrical distribution designs are rapidly evolving, driven by needs such as increasing power densities, ENERGY EFFICIENCY, flexibility, and the benefits of minimizing maintenance while retaining reliability.
+Dramatic changes, such as DC distribution systems, have been explored.
+The newest Hyperscale Data Centers are being to built with the best and latest equipment, they are much more efficient than the last generation of DC’s, but the 8+ million DC’s already in existence aren’t just going away.
+There are better and more affordable options to significantly improve all vintage data centers, bringing them into compliance with todays standards.

 How amigodata Energy Savings Are Determined